 If that is the case, you need to estimate the amount you will need to start the business.
 These will include the costs of purchasing assets and others.

-Although these costs are one-off, you still need to look at your pocket before making your decision.
+Although these costs are one-offs, you still need to look at your pocket before making your decision.

 For example, let’s say you want to start a chicken farm of 1,000 birds (layers to be precise), you will need to put some things in place before you start.

-This will include land – bought or rented (if you don’t have one yet), build a coop where you will put the birds, drinkers, feeders, etc.
+This will include land – purchased or rented (if you don’t have one yet), building a coop where you will put the birds, drinkers, feeders, etc.

 If you decide to start a catfish farm instead, putting into consideration the same quantity of 1,000 fries, the cost of putting up the equipment will not be much compared to that of a poultry farm.